muqiaoy/dl_signal/README.md

 ## Instruction:
 Run main.py to start the training and testing.<br />
 Configuration of hyper parameters is also in main.py, including batch size, learning rate, etc.<br />
+To configure, open main.py.<br />
+If we want to train the dataset using fnn, set
+'''
+model = "fnn"
+'''
+if we want to train the dataset using gru, set
+'''
+model = "gru"
+'''

 ## Files:
 - main.py: configuration and hyper tuning.<br />